What is a Vibratome (Vibrating Microtome)?

 Publications & Research Papers

 Here are a few select references for different tissues.
-A complete bibliography is available for download here.
+A complete bibliography is available for all tissues here.

 Precision Cut Lung Slices